Titash-shil/Get-Started-with-Pub-Sub-Challenge-Lab-ARC113/QWIKLAB_EXPLORERS_TS_ARC113.md

 # # Like, comment, share & Don't forget to subscribe [Qwiklab_Explorers_ts](https://youtube.com/@titashshil?si=RgamNu1dc9jVIbJN) 👍😄🤝

+- ## check you lab instruction & follow the 3-Task, based upon that choose your form id & type that form id in cloudshell

+- ## for form id-4, you have to perform lab mannually so follow steps from video or lab instruction!

+---

+- FORM-1

+TASK-1] Set up Cloud Pub/Sub

+TASK-2] Create a Cloud Scheduler job

+TASK-3] Verify the results in Cloud Pub/Sub

+- FORM-2

+TASK-1] Create Pub/Sub schema

+TASK-2] Create Pub/Sub topic using schema

+TASK-3] Create a trigger cloud function with Pub/Sub topic

+- FORM-3

+TASK-1] Create a Pub/Sub Snapshot for Pub/Sub topic

+TASK-2] Create Pub/Sub Lite Reservations

+TASK-3] Create Cloud Pub/Sub Lite Topic and Subscription.

+- FORM-4

+TASK-1] Publish a message to the topic

+TASK-2] View the message

+TASK-3] Create a Pub/Sub Snapshot for Pub/Sub topic

+---

 ### Run the following Commands in CloudShell

 ```